How Long-Range Warehouse Labels Boost Operational Efficiency

 Warehouse rack labels mark each rack bay location and are used to identify products for storing, picking and inventory management.

 Rack labels can be manufactured using retroreflective graphics for long-range scanning.
-This is desirable when person-down lift trucks are being used and there aren’t any totem (vertical) labels installed to identify upper rack levels.
+This is desirable when person-down lift trucks are being used and there aren’t totem labels installed to identify upper rack levels.

 In this case, labels on higher levels are typically wrapped around the bottom of the beam face to allow for an accurate scanning angle.
 This allows warehouse employees to scan upper level rack beams while stationed on the floor.